atitsbest/resume/CV.md

 _Development Manager (project work)_

-- Pioneered/Contributed to Open Source Software on github (https://github.com/DCCS-IT-Business-Solutions) resulting in reduced costs and motivated software engineers.
+- Pioneered/Contributed to Open Source Software on GitHub (https://github.com/DCCS-IT-Business-Solutions) resulting in reduced costs and motivated software engineers.

-- Established knowledge exchange accross multiple teams using recurrent meetings and workshops
+- Established knowledge exchange across multiple teams using recurrent meetings and workshops

 - Initiated and fostered internship resulting in a 90% return rate of interns (and some terrific new colleagues).

 - Advised numerous customers on modern web development (frontend and backend)

-- Supported sales a lot in pre-sales phase.
+- Supported sales a lot in the pre-sales phase.

 _Some customers I have worked with (alphabetical order):_

 ### Daimler

-- Executed company wide onboarding app, for UX and development.
+- Executed company-wide onboarding app, for UX and development.
-- Oversaw development and deployment of onbording app.
+- Oversaw development and deployment of the onboarding app.
 - Developed frontend for large scale web app, handling TBs of data.

 ### Felbermayr:

 - Coached software Team to develop maintainable software in current technology using .net Core C#, react.js, Typescript.
-- Build fully automated CI/CD pipelines for new and existing projects.
+- Build a fully automated CI/CD pipelines for new and existing projects.
-- Designed and developed mobile App and the inherent webservice using Docker.
+- Designed and developed a mobile App and the inherent WebService using Docker.
 - Cooperate with KPMG to plan/ex

 ### Liebherr

 - Executed Requirements Engineering Workshops spaning employees from multiple locations.
-- Architectured Software to integrate into existing Software landscape.
+- Architectured Software to integrate into the existing Software landscape.

-### Merceds Benz Financial Services
+### Mercedes Benz Financial Services

-- Oversaw transfer of existing project (calculate financial products) from near shoring team.
+- Oversaw transfer of an existing project (calculate financial products) from a nearshoring team.
 - Designed UI proposal for "sales of the future" project using react.js.
-- Diagnosed blocking non technical issues and helped resolve them in multiple workshops with the customer.
+- Diagnosed blocking nontechnical issues and helped resolve them in multiple workshops with the customer.

 ### Trodat: